Access Management 7.3.1

 A quick way to protect your application is to use ForgeRock software.
 ForgeRock Identity Gateway (IG), SDKs, and agents all support transactional authorization.

-Also refer to the IG documentation for policy enforcement.
+Also read the IG documentation for policy enforcement.
 IG as a PEP transparently manages redirection when AM policy requires transactional authorization.

-• When using a ForgeRock SDK, refer to Perform transactional authorization in the SDKs docs.
+• When using a ForgeRock SDK, configure transactional authorization.
+Learn more in the SDK documentation.

 Demonstrate transactional authorization